Vishwajit-hegde/Target-Internship-US-Demograhics-Analysis/README.md

 The analysis is aimed at identifying different areas which have similar demographical features using clustering.
 ## Web Scraping US demographics data
 The required data is at 5-digit zip code level.
 There are totally 33120 zip codes.
 The data is available on US census bureau website.
 There are different data tables with data at different levels of granularity.
-The data sets are available with 27000 attributes, 18000 attributes and 1000 attributes respectively.
+The data sets are available with 27000 attributes, 18000 attributes and 1000 attributes.
 I chose the one with around 1000 attributes.
 Data can be downloaded using the census api or directly from the website.
 The descriptions of these attributes are extracted using BeautifulSoup library.
 ## Attributes Analysis